Staleness Factors and Volatility Estimation at High Frequencies: Price Staleness Factor Analysis

-Most previous studies in the high-frequency data analysis literature have ignored the existence of price staleness (i.e., $B=0$ is typically assumed); c.f., \cite{mykland2009inference}, \cite{ait2017using}, \cite{kong2018systematic}, \cite{pelger2019large}, and \cite{li2024estimating}.
+Most previous studies in the high-frequency data analysis literature have ignored the existence of price staleness (i.e., $B_{t_j}=0$ is typically assumed); c.f., \cite{mykland2009inference}, \cite{ait2017using}, \cite{kong2018systematic}, \cite{pelger2019large}, and \cite{li2024estimating}.
 We rewrite the Bernoulli random variable $B_{it}$ as $B_{it}=\mathds{1}_{\{b_{it}\leq p_{it}\}}$, where $\{b_{it}\}_{t\in[0,T]}$ is a collection of uniformly distributed random variables.
 Given the information set $\mathcal{F}^{(p)}$, the Bernoulli random variables $B_{it}$ and $B_{ms}$ are independent $\forall ~t\neq s$ or $i\neq m$.
-In addition, $p_t=(p_{1t}, ..., p_{dt})^{\prime}$ is modeled as a continuous-time stochastic process to capture how likely the zeros occur, which is independent of the efficient price and its volatility.
+In addition, $p_t=(p_{1t}, ..., p_{dt})^{\prime}$ is modeled as a continuous-time stochastic process to capture how likely the zeros occur, which is conditionally independent of the efficient price and its volatility, given the filtration $\mathcal{F}^{(p)}$.
 Inspired by the generalized linear model, we define $p_{it}=\Psi(z_{it})$, where $\Psi$: $\mathbb{R}\to (0,1)$ is an increasing function in $\mathcal{C}^3$.
+The function $\Psi(\cdot)$ is a pre-specified link function (such as logit or probit).
+Our theoretical framework applies to a large class of link functions that satisfy the regularity conditions outlined in Assumption \ref{assump:staleness factor model}.3.

-Empirical evidence from \cite{bandi2020zeros} demonstrates that the trading volume significantly explains the staleness patterns.
-For the residual staleness unexplained by these observables, a latent structural component becomes necessary; we therefore introduce an unobservable common factor framework.
-If this latent structure were absent, regression coefficients could be consistently estimated via process-by-process regressions.
-However, ignoring the latent structure---thereby overlooking potential endogeneity---results in biased regression estimates.
-The process $z_{it}$ is modeled as a It$\hat{\text{o}}$ semimartingale, defined as follows: where $x_{it}$ is an $r_x$ dimensional covariate process, $a_i$ is the coefficient vector, $g_t$ is an $r_g$ dimensional continuous-time factor process independent of $\{x_{it}\}$, and $\gamma_i$ is a vector of factor loadings describing the exposure to the systematic factors.
+The process $z_{it}$ is modeled as an It$\hat{\text{o}}$ semimartingale: where $x_{it}$ is an $r_x$-dimensional covariate process, $a_i$ is the coefficient vector, $g_t$ is an $r_g$-dimensional continuous-time factor process independent of $\{x_{it}\}$, and $\gamma_i$ is a vector of factor loadings describing the exposure to the systematic factors.

+This two-component structure for the index $z_{it}$ is a key feature of high-dimensional staleness.
+The observed covariates $x_{it}$ are used to capture the effects of known, asset-specific drivers of price staleness.
+As demonstrated by \cite{bandi2020zeros}, variables such as trading volume are significant determinants of the probability of price updates.
+The latent factors $g_t$ are introduced to account for unobserved, systematic components that drive staleness co-movement across a broad set of assets.
+These common factors would also prevent omitted-variable bias.